ScenicFramework/scenic/guides/overview_graph.md

 The most important state a Scene is responsible for is its Graph.
 The Graph defines what is to be drawn to the screen, any referenced components, and the overall draw order.
-When a Scene decides the graph is ready to be drawn to the screen, it pushes it to the Viewport.
+When a Scene decides the graph is ready to be drawn to the screen, it pushes it to the ViewPort.

 Graphs are made out of a handful of primitives, each of which knows how to draw one thing.
 When multiple primitives are put together, almost any standard UI can be drawn.